Graphiques-Digitale/silverstripe-seo-metadata/README.md

 ## Development and Contribution ##

-Please get in touch @ [`hello@graphiquesdigitale.net`](mailto:hello@graphiquesdigitale.net) if you have any extertise in any of these SEO module's areas and would like to help.
-They're alot to maintain altogether.
+Please get in touch @ [`hello@graphiquesdigitale.net`](mailto:hello@graphiquesdigitale.net) if you have any extertise in any of these SEO module's areas and would like to help ~ they're a lot to maintain.